 There wasn’t any public paddling on the Hudson at the time, so he had to settle for renting rowboats at the lake in Van Cortlandt Park.

 Back then there were still several boat clubs on our stretch of the river.
-Harris moved to California and lived there until about a decade ago.
+Steve moved to California and lived there until about a decade ago.
 When he moved back, only the Inwood Canoe Club was still standing.

 By then, the club had begun offering Open House.
 He came every Sunday he could and helped out: “Whatever anyone wanted to do, I tried to pitch in.”
 In the time-honored manner, he became a member, then a Senior member; then he joined the board.

 “Almost everybody was a Senior,” he explains.
-“I want to make it more open to everybody who’s passionate about what we do.
+“I wanted to make it more open to everybody who’s passionate about what we do.
 My biggest goal is to get more of the community involved, especially Inwood and Washington Heights.”